retext-project/pymarkups/docs/custom_markups.rst

 Registering the markup module
 =============================

-Any third-party markup should be placed in the same directory as built-in markups.
-To get that directory, use:

->>> import markups
->>> print(markups.__path__)
+A third-party markup is a Python module that can be installed the usual way.
 Every module should have :data:`markup` property pointing to the markup class.

-To register the markup, one should append the markup name to file named ``pymarkups.txt`` in the :ref:`configuration directory <configuration-directory>`.
+To register the markup, one should append the full module name to file named ``pymarkups.txt`` in the :ref:`configuration directory <configuration-directory>`.